Israel and Lebanon agree to a 10-day ceasefire

 02:10

-Trump's announcement comes after Iran insisted that strikes on Lebanon must stop as part of any longer-term deal for peace with the U.S. and Israel.
+Iran has insisted that strikes on Lebanon must stop as part of any longer-term deal for peace with the U.S. and Israel.

-A ceasefire in Lebanon “is as important as a ceasefire in Iran,” Tehran's top negotiator Mohammad Bagher Ghalibaf said Thursday morning, adding: "In the Islamabad negotiations and afterwards, we have been seriously pursuing efforts to compel the adversaries to establish a permanent ceasefire in all areas of conflict."
+A ceasefire in Lebanon “is as important as a ceasefire in Iran,” Tehran's top negotiator, Parliament Speaker Mohammad Bagher Ghalibaf, said Thursday morning, adding: "In the Islamabad negotiations and afterwards, we have been seriously pursuing efforts to compel the adversaries to establish a permanent ceasefire in all areas of conflict."

-Israeli forces had continued with widespread strikes across Lebanon, as well as pushing on with a ground invasion of the country's south, even after the temporary ceasefire deal in the Iran war that took effect last week.
-The U.S. and Israel had denied that the agreement covered Lebanon, while Iran pointed to statements from mediator Pakistan suggesting that it did.
+Israeli forces had continued with widespread strikes across Lebanon and pushed on with a ground invasion of the country's south even after the temporary ceasefire deal in the Iran war took effect last week.
+The U.S. and Israel denied that the agreement covered Lebanon, while Iran pointed to statements from mediator Pakistan suggesting that it did.

 The hostilities in Lebanon broke out last month after the U.S. and Israel began their military campaign in Iran, when Hezbollah militants fired rockets at Israel.
 Israel retaliated with strikes across Lebanon, vowing to establish a sweeping "security zone" along the country's south.